 We are fighting for legislation, executive actions, and other government efforts to support small businesses devastated by the pandemic – ensuring that financial aid and support programs are both available and accessible.

 The U.S. Chamber played a central role in shaping and securing passage of the CARES Act, including the law’s unprecedented small business emergency loan programs and other relief measures.
-We are now working to ensure:
+We then worked to ensure that Congress re-funded the Paycheck Protection Program (PPP) and allowed flexibility in its implementation.

 In partnership with MetLife, we have transformed the quarterly Small Business Index survey into a monthly Small Business Coronavirus Impact Poll.
 The online survey of 500 small business owners provides insights on the pace of recovery and which small businesses need the most support.